Planning an Education Visit

-A Museum staff member will greet you and give your group a health and safety briefing on what to do if we need to do if there is an emergency.
+A Museum staff member will greet you and give your group a health and safety briefing on what to do if there is an emergency.

 How much does it cost?

 Most education programmes are provided free of charge, however a koha is appreciated, typically $2.00 person.
 If the programme involves visiting Discovery, Quake City, Riccarton House or Riccarton Bush, there is a $2.00 cost for each visitor.

 Payment can be made on the day at the Discovery reception, either by cash, cheque (payable to Canterbury Museum) or eftpos.
 Alternatively, an invoice can be sent to the school/organisation.
 Please ensure that one payment is made for a group, rather than individual payments.